MrMothi/MrMothi/README.md

 * Gaming is my favourite passtime 🕹️
 * I like building computers

-*🔍 I continue to learn and Create more 💡*
+*🔍 I continue to Learn and Create more 💡*

 ### Most proficient coding languages